executium/api-version-2/symbols-supported.md

-# Support Symbols by Exchange on Executium
+# Support Symbols by Exchange on Executium - Currently: 4553
 The following tables list the exchanges and the symbols executium supports for algo creation.

 ## Binance Supported Symbols in Executium (updated: 10th June 2020)